×

 If you have not spent a lot of time in Paralimni, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Paralimni depends on several factors.
 If you plan to stay in Paralimni for a long period, buying a home could be a good investment.
 Property in Cyprus has been known to appreciate over time, and owning a home could provide you with a valuable asset in the future.
 On the other hand, if you're not sure about your long-term plans or if you prefer not to have the responsibilities of home ownership, renting might be a better option.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It's also worth considering your financial situation.
 Buying a home requires a significant upfront cost, and you'll also need to budget for ongoing expenses like maintenance, repairs, and property taxes.
 Renting can be more predictable, with a fixed monthly cost and no unexpected repair bills.
 Finally, consider the local real estate market.
 If property prices in Paralimni are high, it might make more sense to rent until the market cools down.
 But if prices are low and you have the means to buy, it could be a good time to invest in a property.
 In conclusion, the decision to buy or rent a home in Paralimni, Cyprus depends on your personal circumstances, financial situation, and the local real estate market.
-It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," said one expat in Paralimni.
+It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," replied a member in Paralimni.

 What should I pack when moving to Paralimni?